moikarin/es6-training-2016-feb/README.txt

 Usage
 -----
-start mocha in watch mode and start exerimenting with the files in the test/ folder.
+start mocha in watch mode and start experimenting with the files in the test/ folder.
 > mocha --watch